debovema/maven-auto-releaser/README.md

 ## What it does

-The **Maven auto releaser** is a tool to automate the release process of Maven projects using Git as their Source Code Management tool.
+The **Maven auto releaser** is a release engineering tool to automate the release process of Maven projects using Git as their Source Code Management tool and Gitlab CI for Continuous Integration builds.

-## How it works?
+## How it works

 This tool is composed of **two parts**: